DevMystical/AutoDankMemer/README.md

 - Detects if you are robbed and uses a padlock.
 - Buys more padlocks if you go under 3 remaining.
 - Uses Bank Notes if you find them while fishing, hunting, or posting memes.
+- (EXPERIMENTAL) Uses 'work' and correctly plays minigames, and obtains a job if you don't have one.

 ### Backend